hamzajaved780/ecse437-lab4/README.md

 npx create-react-app frontend
 ```

-Navigate to the `calculator-frontend` directory and update the `src/App.js` file with the following content:
+Navigate to the `frontend` directory and update the `src/App.js` file with the following content:

 ```javascript
 import React, { useState } from 'react';